visthink/dray2/README.md

 Copyright © 2015-2016 Leidos Holdings, Ltd.

 Licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
-Some libraries used by DRAE are licensed under other non-viral open source licenses, as documented in the project.clj file and on the [DRAE Wiki](https://bitbucket.org/rwferguson/drae/wiki/Home).
+Some libraries used by DRAE are licensed under other compatible non-viral open source licenses, as documented in the project.clj file and on the [DRAE Wiki](https://bitbucket.org/rwferguson/drae/wiki/Home).